DessimozLab/ldo_study/README.md

 Use to filter the branches to only duplication events.
 This is performed by computing the difference from the expected branch length and then translating this into z-scores.
 Branches can then be classified into six categories (p<0.05):

-i) normal-normal: both branches are not significantly different ii) short-short: both branches are significantly shorter than expected iii) long-long: both branches are significantly longer than expected iv) normal-long: only one branch is significantly longer than expected
+i) normal-normal: both branches are not significantly different\n ii) short-short: both branches are significantly shorter than expected iii) long-long: both branches are significantly longer than expected iv) normal-long: only one branch is significantly longer than expected